 Support for young men with eating disorders

-When someone has an eating disorder thoughts about food, calories and body weight can take over, and are often accompanied by feelings of fear, anxiety, guilt and shame.
+When people have an eating disorder this begins to dominate their whole life, and impacts on their school/ work/ social and family life.
+Often people who develop an eating problem are struggling with difficult feelings or stressful events in their lives and the eating disorder can begin as a way of coping with these or regaining a sense of control.
+Thoughts about food, calories and body weight can take over, and are often accompanied by feelings of fear, anxiety, guilt and shame.
 People can start to become isolated from friends and stop enjoying things they used to do, they might avoid eating in front of people or become panicky around food, and they may make themselves sick or want to exercise immediately after eating.
-People with an eating disorder may also experience low self-esteem and self- worth, negative thoughts, low mood, self -harm and difficulty coping with life.
+They may also experience low self-esteem and self- worth, negative thoughts, low mood, self -harm and difficulty coping with life.

 People can be affected by one or more type of eating disorder or find their symptoms changing as they recover.
 Someone with an eating disorder may also experience other mental or physical health issues at the same time as their eating disorder.
 Sometimes these can play a role in the eating disorder developing, or they may develop alongside or because of the eating disorder.

 - Anorexia /Anorexia Nervosa is when someone tries to loose/keep their weight as low as possible by restricting the amount of food they eat and exercise excessively.